-Lunch: Gyukatsu Motomura
+Lunch in Daimyo: Gyukatsu Motomura

 It’s a great example of how Fukuoka bucks a lot of Japanese trends by doing something original.
 That’s the beauty of the southern Japanese cities, far removed from the stuffy salaryman lifestyle that can sometimes drag Tokyo down.
 Places like Daimyo Fukuoka love to buck trends and add fresh twists to established formulas; just one more reason to enjoy the amazing gyukatsu – one of the most delicious culinary things to do in Fukuoka.

-Afternoon: Korokan Ruins Museum
+Afternoon in Daimyo: Korokan Ruins Museum

 You’ll find inside an archaeological dig site which has uncovered the remains of a place where diplomats from China would come to Japan on missions.
 There are also models of ancient Chinese naval and trade ships as well as artefacts from medieval China and Japan.
 It’s a place that tells a fantastic story of the history of East Asia from a whopping 1000 years ago!

 Read More: The Best Parks to Enjoy in Tokyo

-Coffee: Little Honey
+Coffee in Daimyo: Little Honey

 Little Honey reminds me of those hole-in-the-wall coffee place you find in Rome or Milan.
 It’s a place where you grab your coffee, take a seat if you like, and then head out into the afternoon to continue your stroll through Maizuru Park or the busy streets and vintage shops.

-Dinner: Mogura ga Ore wo Yondeiru
+Dinner in Daimyo: Mogura ga Ore wo Yondeiru

 Daimyo Fukuoka is overflowing with izakaya (traditional Japanese pubs), and the best of the bunch is definitely Mogura ga Ore wo Yondeiru (The Mole Calls to Me).
 This izakaya with the delightfully unusual name is run by an established and experienced local Fukuoka ramen chef, and it’s the ramen — not traditionally served at izakaya — that sets Mogura ga Ore wo Yondeiru apart.

 Read More: The 5 Best Museums in Osaka

-After Hours: Brick
+After Hours in Daimyo: Brick